dbuezas/lovelace-plotly-graph-card/readme.md

 ### `filters:`

 Filters are used to process the data before plotting it.
-Heavily inspired by [ESPHome's sensor filters](https://esphome.io/components/sensor/index.html#sensor-filters).
+Inspired by [ESPHome's sensor filters](https://esphome.io/components/sensor/index.html#sensor-filters).
 Filters are applied in order.

 ```yaml